Caput Succedaneum

 what is caput succedaneum?

-prolonged delivery with excessive pressure on the baby’s head can cause swelling and bruising.
-Additionally, a caput succedaneum is more likely to form in deliveries with the following complications/characteristics:
+Caput succedaneum can be caused by a prolonged labor and delivery.
+Excessive pressure on the baby’s head can lead to swelling and bruising.
+A caput succedaneum is more likely to form in deliveries with the following complications/characteristics:

 Signs and diagnosis